gjanders/SplunkAdmins/README.md

 I have attempted to provide an appropriate macro in any alert where I deemed it appropriate, feedback is welcome for any alert that you believe should have a macro or requires further improvement

 ## Installation
-The application is designed to work on a search head or search head cluster instance, installation on the indexing tier is not required
+The application is designed to work on a search head or search head cluster instance, installation on the indexing tier is not required.
+You may wish to use your monitoring console server as the search head to run this app on (as it will have `splunk_server_groups` configured for your environment).
 There are a few searches that use REST API calls which are specific to the search head cluster they run on.
 These alerts will have to be placed on each search head or search head cluster, alternatively any server with the required search peers will also work, the relevant alerts are:
 - SearchHeadLevel - Accelerated DataModels with All Time Searching Enabled
 - SearchHeadLevel - Realtime Scheduled Searches are in use